 Participation as an STS Value

-Participation, as an STS value, requires that people be actively engaged in inventing their own work lives.
+Participation, as a Socio-technical value, requires that people be actively engaged in inventing their own work lives.
 It expects workers to be agents in designing their future work organization as was the case with those coal miners in Durham, England.
 Participation might be understood as having workers as Origins, i.e. central actors in their own narratives rather than Pawns subject to imposed designs by others.
 Facilitation, under this value, becomes functional support rather than “empowerment.”
-Participation, as an STS value, recognizes human agency rather than granting it.
+Participation, as a Socio-technical value, recognizes human agency rather than granting it.